chavdapsr/filemanager.github.io/README.md

-a midern php file manager incomplete working in currently file manager in progress in currently
+a modern php file manager incomplete working in currently file namager is in progress working currently